 Explore Michael Godard’s Exciting New Museum Exhibition ‘The Secret Life of Olives’

-“They had a Picasso last month and this month Godard!” the artist recently told his Facebook fans with a smile.
+“They had a Picasso last month and this month Godard!” the artist told his Facebook fans in January with a smile.
 “Not bad.”

 Not bad at all.
-The Monthaven Arts Center are following their recent exhibition featuring the works of Pablo Picasso and Marcel Mouly with an exciting new look at the career of Michael Godard titled “The Secret Life of Olives.”
+The Monthaven Arts Center followed their acclaimed exhibition featuring the works of Pablo Picasso and Marcel Mouly with an exciting new look at the career of Michael Godard titled “The Secret Life of Olives.”

-“Michael Godard: The Secret Life of Olives” will be appearing at the Monthaven from January 5 to February 2, 2020.
-You can find more information about visiting the Monthaven here.
+“Michael Godard: The Secret Life of Olives” appeared at the Monthaven from January 5 to February 2, 2020.

 In her introduction to the exhibition, Cheryl Strichik, the Executive Director of the Monthaven, wrote, “By his own account, Michael Godard loves painting some of life’s vices, which, one might say, are but the more lighthearted side of life.
 His works are filled with the sort of delightfully mischievous images one might expect from a painter known as the ‘Rock Star of the Art World!’
 Who else could imagine anthropomorphic olives shooting craps while floating in translucent martini glasses?”